Hono vs itty-router: Edge-First API Frameworks Compared

 Context: Edge Runtime Constraints

 Cloudflare Workers has a 1MB compressed script size limit (free tier: 1MB total, paid: 10MB).
-This constraint doesn't matter for most Hono applications (12KB overhead leaves plenty of room), but it's why itty-router exists — when you're counting bytes.
+This constraint doesn't matter for most Hono applications — 12KB of framework overhead leaves plenty of room.
+But it explains why itty-router exists and why the bundle size conversation matters at all for this comparison.

 import { Hono } from 'hono';